Best Villages in Umbria

 Relax by the pool, enjoy a glass (or bottle) from the hotels well stocked cellar and relax, ready to start your cycling on day 2.

 Today starts with a short ride into the town of Carpentras, a real treasure trove for lovers of history and architecture.
 As you pass through, keep an eye out for the Port d’Orange, the fortress ruins and the Hotel Dieu in particular.
 From Carpentras you pick up the Via Venassia cycle path for an easy, traffic-free stretch taking you to the village of Jonquieres.
-A short spin further down the road lies Courthezon, where a quick stop for coffee and a cake will give keep you topped up for the last stretch through vineyards to your overnight hotel on the outskirts of Chateauneuf-du-Pape.
+A short spin further down the road lies Courthezon, where a quick stop for coffee will give keep you topped up for the last stretch through vineyards to your spectacular hotel on the outskirts of Chateauneuf-du-Pape.
+The owners are also winemakers, so be sure to taste some of their produce during your stay.

 There’s time today to explore this charming village, built at the base of its fortress remains, overlooking the plain of Comtat and endless vineyards.
 Most importantly, there are wine tastings offered on virtually every street corner.
 If you’re itching for a ride, why not take the route up to the spectacular Roman ruins of Orange, once the Roman’s capital of the region.